Book IV — The Marshal's Almanac

 When traveling through dangerous territory, the Guide (the character with the highest Frontier skill in the party) rolls daily:

 Pool: SAVVY + Frontier.
-TN: Varies by pace (see below).
+TN: varies by pace (below).

 ResultOutcome